Methode Electronics (NYSE:MEI) Updates FY 2022 Earnings Guidance

 Methode Electronics (NYSE:MEI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.68-$2.72 for the period, compared to the consensus earnings per share estimate of $3.08.
 The company issued revenue guidance of $1.16 billion-$1.16 billion, compared to the consensus revenue estimate of $1.17 billion.
 Methode Electronics also updated its FY 2023 guidance to $2.70-$3.10 EPS.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 29th.
-Shareholders of record on Friday, July 15th will be issued a $0.14 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Friday, July 29th.
+Shareholders of record on Friday, July 15th will be given a dividend of $0.14 per share.
 The ex-dividend date is Thursday, July 14th.
-This represents a $0.56 annualized dividend and a yield of 1.55%.
-Methode Electronics’s dividend payout ratio (DPR) is presently 20.82%.
+This represents a $0.56 annualized dividend and a yield of 1.63%.
+Methode Electronics’s payout ratio is currently 20.82%.

-In other news, COO Joseph Elias Khoury sold 8,000 shares of the company’s stock in a transaction on Tuesday, June 28th.
-The stock was sold at an average price of $38.55, for a total transaction of $308,400.00.
-Following the completion of the sale, the chief operating officer now directly owns 396,420 shares in the company, valued at approximately $15,281,991.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+In related news, COO Joseph Elias Khoury sold 8,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 28th.
+The shares were sold at an average price of $38.55, for a total transaction of $308,400.00.
+Following the transaction, the chief operating officer now owns 396,420 shares of the company’s stock, valued at $15,281,991.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
 Corporate insiders own 4.30% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in MEI.
-Vanguard Group Inc. boosted its position in Methode Electronics by 0.7% during the 1st quarter.
-Vanguard Group Inc. now owns 4,045,253 shares of the electronics maker’s stock worth $174,958,000 after purchasing an additional 28,137 shares during the period.
-Dimensional Fund Advisors LP boosted its position in Methode Electronics by 2.3% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 2,026,836 shares of the electronics maker’s stock worth $87,660,000 after purchasing an additional 46,480 shares during the period.
-State Street Corp boosted its position in Methode Electronics by 0.9% during the 1st quarter.
-State Street Corp now owns 1,346,029 shares of the electronics maker’s stock worth $58,216,000 after purchasing an additional 12,312 shares during the period.
-Charles Schwab Investment Management Inc. boosted its position in Methode Electronics by 1.7% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 404,554 shares of the electronics maker’s stock worth $17,497,000 after purchasing an additional 6,627 shares during the period.
-Finally, Earnest Partners LLC purchased a new position in Methode Electronics in the 1st quarter valued at about $10,867,000.
-Institutional investors and hedge funds own 95.41% of the company’s stock.
+A number of large investors have recently bought and sold shares of MEI.
+Citigroup Inc. raised its stake in Methode Electronics by 0.9% during the first quarter.
+Citigroup Inc. now owns 37,354 shares of the electronics maker’s stock worth $1,616,000 after purchasing an additional 315 shares during the period.
+MetLife Investment Management LLC raised its stake in shares of Methode Electronics by 52.1% in the 1st quarter.
+MetLife Investment Management LLC now owns 19,668 shares of the electronics maker’s stock valued at $851,000 after acquiring an additional 6,738 shares during the period.
+Rhumbline Advisers raised its stake in shares of Methode Electronics by 1.7% in the 1st quarter.
+Rhumbline Advisers now owns 116,858 shares of the electronics maker’s stock valued at $5,054,000 after acquiring an additional 1,938 shares during the period.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its stake in shares of Methode Electronics by 11.4% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 32,129 shares of the electronics maker’s stock valued at $1,390,000 after acquiring an additional 3,279 shares during the period.
+Finally, Dimensional Fund Advisors LP raised its stake in shares of Methode Electronics by 2.3% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 2,026,836 shares of the electronics maker’s stock valued at $87,660,000 after acquiring an additional 46,480 shares during the period.
+95.41% of the stock is currently owned by institutional investors.

 Methode Electronics, Inc designs, manufactures, and markets component and subsystem devices worldwide.
 It operates through four segments: Automotive, Industrial, Interface, and Medical.
 The Automotive segment supplies electronic and electro-mechanical devices, and related products to automobile original equipment manufacturers directly or through their tiered suppliers.